-Date Торіс Presenter New Intern Orientation Part I Tuesday, August Dr. Maria Alonso Mahoney and 14, 2018 Topic Description Dr. Cristina Miller 11 am - 1 pm Welcome & Greet New Interns: This is Part 1 of 3 Orientation meetings to familiarize new interns to internship program requirements, intern daily responsibilities, review of Internship & Clinic Manual, intern work schedule & administrative required trainings, forms & background screenings to be completed Dr. Maria Alonso Mahoney and Wednesday, New Intern Orientation: Part 2 of 3 meeting to further Dr. Cristina Miller August 22, 2018 familiarize new interns with their upcoming first day 10 -12 pm of internship; review of minimal level of achievement; 12 -1 pm Lunch self-appraisal form, and additional training activities added to internship year; Q & A time.
-12 -1 pin Lunch added to internship year, Q & A time.
-1 - 3:30 pm New Interns meet with Exiting Interns who will Intern Cohort (2017-18) Monica, provide a day-to-day account of the responsibilities of Jamie & Elizabeth interns.
-Exiting interns will present a power point Guine & Enzaseth presentation, give a tour of the clinic, intern's office, review clinic forms and procedures; and allow Q & A 4 ( time at the end.
-4 - 6 pm Total COMET (The Training by the University of Miami's COMET (The Community Study of Outcome Monitoring for Dr. Ashley Shaw, UM Post- Emotional Disorders in Teens) researchers Doctoral Fellow Emodeliai Districts in Teens/Tescarchers Orientation on all aspects of the study and the role of the participants; and consent forms
+Date Enidous Index 21 Topic Friday, July 21, 2023 New Intern Orientation Part I Presenter Topic Description Dr. Maria Alonso Mahoney Welcome & Greet New Interns: This is Part 1 of 3 Orientation meetings to familiarize new interns to internship program requirements, intern daily responsibilities, review of Internship & Clinic Manual, intern work schedule & administrative required trainings, forms & background screenings to be completed Wednesday, Aug.
+16, 2023 New Intern Orientation: Part 2 of 3 Dr. Maria Alonso Mahoney 11-4 pm Topic Description Intern meeting to further familiarize new interns with their upcoming first day of internship; review of minimal level of achievement; self-appraisal form, and additional training activities added to internship year; Q & A time.
+Intern Cohort (2022-23) Manuela, Ayana, Carmen & Vanessa New Interns meet with Exiting Interns who will provide a day-to-day account of the responsibilities of interns.
+Exiting interns will present a power point presentation, review clinic policy and procedures, MicroSoft Teams and Clinic Notes electronic health records, mentoring program, staffing of cases and all relevant information regarding intern's daily duties, as well as clinic forms and procedures; and allow Q & A time at the end.

-Date Topic Presenter September 4, New Intern Orientation Part 3 of 3: Dr. Maria Alonso Mahoney and 2018 Overview of Internship Program and Q & A Dr. Cristina Miller Overview of Clinic Policies & Procedures Review of Intern Performance Evaluations & Competencies Review of Didactic Schedule/Individual & Group Supervision/Work Schedule Overview of Practicum Orientation-Part I: Intake Assessments/Shadowing/Didactics for Practicum Students/ Topic Description This training provides an overview of all aspects of the Internship Training Year (includes Intern Competencies, Review of Performance Evaluations, Review of Training Manual, Staffing of cases, introduction to the Mentorship program, Assessment referrals, Didactic Trainings, Supervision, Clinic Policies & Procedures & Due Process and Grievance Procedures).
-Also orientation to the interns involvement in the training of the entry-level practicum students Monday, September 7, 2018 Training by the University of Miami's COMET (The Community Study of Outcome Monitoring for Emotional Disorders in Teens) researchers Dr. Amanda Jensen-Doss University of Miami's COMET Co- Principal Investigator 2-6 pm Interns randomly assigned to the UP-A and TAU+ treatment condition will attend a 4 hour training in the YOQ and incorporate the system into their treatment and clinical decision-making for COMET cases Monday, September 10, Crisis Assessment & Intervention in the Clinic Maria Alonso-Mahoney, PsyD.
-2018 Topic Description Interns will gain understanding & become familiar with the clinic's policy & procedure during crisis/risk assessment.
+Tuesday, Sept.
+5, 2023 New Intern Orientation Part 3 of 3: Overview of Internship Program and Q & A Overview of Clinic Policies & Procedures Review of Intern Performance Evaluations & Competencies Topic Description This training provides an overview of all aspects of the Internship Training Year (includes Intern Work Schedule, Intern Competencies, Clinic & Internship Program's Policies & Procedures & Due Process and Grievance Dr. Maria Alonso Mahoney Friday, Sept.
+8, Procedures).
+Crisis Assessment & Intervention in the Clinic Maria Alonso-Mahoney, PsyD.
+Interns will gain understanding & become familiar with the clinic's policy & procedure during crisis/risk assessment.
 Overview of suicide rates, risk factors, goals of risk assessment, challenges, warning signs & review of literature.
 Gain understanding of the importance of therapeutic alliance and diathesis-stress model.
 Training in administering SAFE-T as an evidence base measure in risk assessment.
 Overview of mandated reporting policy in the clinic.
 Samples of crisis assessment notes will be analyzed.
-Note: After the training we will discuss pre-staffing procedures (how to staff cases on a weekly basis; and how to determine case disposition in the role of a consulting agent)
+Competency Area: Intervention Friday, Sept.
+15, 2023 Woodcock Johnson Tests of Achievement Onsite Training Psycho-educational Assessment Training Series (WJ IV: Dr. Maria Alonso Mahoney Administration, Scoring, & Interpretation)-Part I Topic Description As part of our Assessment competency training: This training will be provided to Interns to gain mastery and do various practice drills of the step-by-step administration of the latest edition of the Woodcock-Johnson Test of Achievement; review scoring guidelines; discuss/review Standard & Extended Batteries.
+Competency Area: Assessment